kacygrine-cell/grineos-app/README.md

 - 🚧 Production deployment
 - 📋 AI agent integration

+## Positioning

+GrineOS defines a structured framework for capital allocation.

+It sits above:
+- market data providers
+- index providers
+- asset managers

+and provides a consistent reference for allocation decisions across all of them.
 Built by [Kacy](https://github.com/kacygrine-cell) using Claude as the core technical execution layer.

 ## License